ebicoglu/AbpWindowsService/README.md

-### Create console application
+### Create an ABP console application

-To create your own Windows Service, create an ABP console application with the following command:
+To create your own Windows Service, you can start with creating an ABP console application with the following command:

 ```bash
 abp new AbpWindowsService -t console -csf